markdown-it-rust/markdown-it/README.md

 On 10 kB test file:

- - `markdown-it`: 480 μs
+ - `markdown-it`: 420 μs
  - `comrak`: 380 μs

-so not good, but it's being worked on
+roughly the same, it's being worked on